 The Repurpose Project was formed in 2011 to fill the recycling void seen in our communities.
 The organization salvages items that traditional thrift stores don’t.
 For example, a broken chair can be taken apart and the good legs used to construct a coffee table.
 Single crayons, rubber bands (often from produce), or paper clips are accepted and sorted in jars with like items.
 The single item alone seems useless, but once sorted it becomes a valuable set of crayons or a gallon jug of rubber bands.
 How is The Repurpose Project different from a thrift store?
 Here are some items you might expect to see at the reuse center that aren’t seen in traditional second hand shops: office supplies (binders, folders, paperclips, rubber bands, staples), traditional arts and craft supplies (fabric, paint, pens, paper), party supplies (decorations, gift wrapping, boxes, ribbon) unconventional art supplies (scrap metal, scrap plastic, scrap wood pieces), e-waste/wire (chargers, cables, electrical wire, speaker wire, phone wire).
 The organization also carries building supplies such as lumber, hardware, windows, roofing, flooring, and lighting fixtures.
 The Repurpose Project recently partnered with The Zen Center, a nearby housing compound for transient residents, to deconstruct houses that were destined to be demolished, put in dumpsters, and taken to the landfill.
 Architectural salvage is proving to be a popular and much needed resource in our community.
 These deconstruction efforts divert a substantial amount of weight and volume from the landfill.

 The goal is to one day have a reuse big box store with convenience that would rival traditional big box stores.
-This one-stop shop & drop would give customers the added benefit of dropping donation items on the same shopping trip!
+A one-stop shop & drop would give customers the added benefit of dropping donation items on the same shopping trip!
 The Repurpose Project understands that convenience drives consumers; therefore, making it easy for consumers to purchase used instead of new is a priority.
 Eventually we would like to be located at a strip mall that pulls together independent reuse stores, making for a convenient reuse shopping experience.